dolthub/dolt/README.md

 dolt also supports directory, aws, and gcs based remotes:

-- file - you can use a directory as a remote that can be pushed to, cloned, and purlled from just like any other remote by providing a file uri for the directory
+- file - you can use a directory as a remote that can be pushed to, cloned, and pulled from just like any other remote by providing a file uri for the directory

   dolt remote add <remote> file:///Users/xyz/abs/path/